 Get nosy about allergies or illness

-Allergy symptoms or an illness like the flu or common cold can pack a punch to your appearance.
-Itchy lids, sneezing, sinus congestion, or postnasal drip can all lead to a bruise-y tint around the eyes.
+Allergy symptoms, along with illnesses like the flu and common cold, can pack a punch.
+Itchy lids, sneezing, sinus congestion, or postnasal drip can all lead to a tint around the eyes.

 Make lifestyle adjustments when possible

-Making some quick changes might help rid you of the rings and bags.
+Making a few changes might help rid you of the rings and bags: